-- · Right to Access (inspect/copy) Designated Record Set. - · Right to Amend Designated Record Set. - · Right to Accounting of Disclosures of Protected Health Information. - · Right to File a Complaint regarding alleged Privacy Violations. - Right to Request Restrictions on Uses and Disclosures of Protected Health Information. - · Right to Confidential Communications. - · Right to the Notice of Privacy Practices. - Right to Revoke Authorizations for the disclosure of Protected Health Information.
+- Right to Access (inspect/copy) Designated Record Set. - Right to Request an Amendment of information in the Designated Record Set. - Right to Request an Accounting of Disclosures of Protected Health Information. - Right to File a Complaint regarding alleged Privacy Violations. - Right to Request Restrictions on Uses and Disclosures of Protected Health Information. - Right to Confidential Communications. - Right to Receive the Joint Notice of Information Practices. - Right to Revoke Authorizations for the disclosure of Protected Health Information.

+XXV.
 Religious/Ethical Matters

-Requesting accommodation for religious holidays and activities where possible, for accommodation in cases where genuine conflicts exist between students' religious beliefs/practices and educational activities.
+Requesting accommodation for religious holidays and activities

+Principle: The purpose of this policy is to acknowledge respect for the religious diversity of UMMS students by providing opportunities, where possible, for accommodation in cases where genuine conflicts exist between students' religious beliefs/practices and educational activities.
 Such accommodations must honor the primacy of our commitment to patient care and not unduly burden faculty or disproportionately affect the general student population involved in the affected educational activity.